Over the last few weeks, Rick Schwartz has fallen beyond head over heels in love with Twitter.

 While his blog has long been silent without new posts, there is no commentary shortage via his @DomainKing Twitter account.

-Of course, I follow Rick’s antics, thoughts, spats and other rare dispositions as they relate to business and domaining.
+Of course, I follow Rick’s antics, thoughts, spats, and other rare dispositions relating to business and domaining.
 The following tweet captured my attention and spawned this very post.

-As I delve into the commentary of replies and rebuttals from Rick’s statement, I came across an intriguing back-and-forth between Rick and Elliot Silver (@DInvesting / DomainInvesting.com).
+As I delve into the commentary of replies and rebuttals from Rick’s statement, I come across an intriguing back-and-forth between Rick and Elliot Silver (@DInvesting / DomainInvesting.com).

 Elliot’s question got me thinking about what it would be like to have no domain investing experience and start from ground zero today.

 After all, all the good domains are taken, right?
-I mean, is it really possible to purchase domains at hand-registration fee or up to $2,500, and sell the domains for $100K+?
+I mean, is it possible to purchase domains at hand-registration fee or up to $2,500 and sell the domains for $100K+?

 The short answers are “No” and “Yes” respectively.

-It is very possible to purchase domains at hand-registration fee or up to $2,500 TODAY, and sell the domains for $100K+ DECADES later.
+It is possible to purchase domains at hand-registration fee or up to $2,500 TODAY and sell the domains for $100K+ DECADES later.

 Let’s be real.
-Domain investing is hard is not for the faint of heart.
-You, nor me, will enter into the domain investing industry today and make hundreds of thousands or millions of dollars within weeks of entry.
+Domain investing is hard and is not for the faint of heart.
+You nor I, will enter into the domain investing industry today and make hundreds of thousands or millions of dollars within weeks of entry.

 If you do, then consider it lightening in a bottle.

-Seriously, spend time reading the horror stories of domaining first before you’re struck by the “easy money” bug.
+Read the horror stories of domaining first before the “easy money” bug strikes you.

 Don’t chase the news circuit.
 Don’t chase the election cycle or latest fad.
 Don’t blow your savings.
 Don’t run up credit cards.
 Don’t blow your inheritance.
 Don’t quit your day job either.

-It’s going to take some time, at least 5 years, if not longer, to determine your domain investing strategy.
+It will take at least 5 years if not longer, to determine your domain investing strategy.

-I told you a few don’ts and now I’m going to tell you one action to perform to help you find your domain investing strategy.
+I told you a few don’ts, and now I will tell you one action to perform to help you find your domain investing strategy.

 I asked a simple question: Which of the following could I execute the best and be most profitable based on my skill set, temperament, and experience?